-When you successfully complete Level 2 training, you can identify as a PACT Level 2 clinician/therapist, indicating knowledge of and proficiency in integrating basic and advanced PACT skills and principles in a clinical setting.
+When you successfully complete Level 2 training, you can identify yourself as a PACT Level 2 clinician/therapist, indicating a strong foundation in PACT skills and principles.

 CE credits are awarded for the full training.
 As per accreditation board requirements, PACT is unable to offer partial CE credits for partial completion of the training.